Sirmov/Safe-Secrets-FrontEnd/README.md

    | peter@abv.bg | 123456 |
    | george@abv.bg | 123456 |
 7. Enjoy the app and share your experience

+-   You can also visit the app [here](https://safe-secrets-front-end.vercel.app/) but you need to have the server running locally.

 ## 📑 License